 Teacher-rating websites can be a mixed bag.
 Sometimes they give you useful insight into how a course works and what to expect if you choose it.
 Sometimes they’re simply dumping grounds for students to vent their frustration, regardless of whether the teacher is actually good or not.
+Either way, these sites are among the best to help you rate teachers, read teachers’ ratings and determine what courses to select next semester.
+Let’s take a look at the best sites you can use to rate your professors or learn more about whose classroom you will be in next.

 1. Rate My Teachers